 Diagram courtesy of EngenderHealth

+Men who have thick scrotal skin, have had previous operations for groin hernia or torsion (twisting) of the testicle, or have abnormalities like hydrocoeles or varicocoeles may not be suitable for the no-scalpel technique.
 Both vasectomy techniques are performed in either a doctor’s surgery or a day-stay clinic and take approximately 30–45 minutes.
-The no-scalpel technique has been shown to produce less bleeding and discomfort, and has a lower risk of complications than the traditional technique.
+The no-scalpel technique has been shown to produce less bleeding and discomfort and has a lower risk of complications than the traditional technique.

 - Taking pain relief such as paracetamol for any discomfort